 From Rare Wrestling Videos

-I sell wrestling DVDs which have been re-mastered to Bluray, which look and sound better than the orignals.
+I sell rare wrestling DVDs (Blurays) and Wrestling Shoot DVDs.
+I also offer a restoration service (for anything not just wrestling dvds) where I can do restoration on your VHS-to-DVD conversions (see the Trade DVDs link in the sidebar).
+For example I can re-master your wrestling DVDs to Bluray where they will look and sound better than the orignals.
 Please take the time to read this whole page, it will answer all your questions.
-To save you time looking through my whole website, the only items I currently have in stock are here: List of Items In Stock.
-I sell wrestling videos on Bluray such as wrestling seasons that companies such as the WWE are not interested in selling to you, so I created this website to preserve the history of various wrestling companies (many of which no longer exist).
-I accept payment by Google Wallet only (you can pay with your debit or credit card just like you can with any other website) and I mainly sell wrestling videos which you can NOT buy anywhere else - hence the website name: "Rare Wrestling Videos".
+To save you time looking through my whole website, the only wrestling DVDs I currently have in stock are here: List of Items In Stock.
+I mainly sell rare wrestling dvds such as wrestling dvds that can't be found anywhere else.
+I accept payment by Google Wallet only (you can pay with your debit or credit card just like you can with any other website).

-I buy my videos from other people although within a couple of years I will start to record all the shows which air in the UK myself.
-Most of what I have is either taken from 1 two-hour show per single-layer DVD or 2 one-hour shows per disc and on rare occasions I have stuff in better quality from Dual-Layered discs.
-DO NOT buy from people who have more shows than that per disc as it will be heavily compressed.
-Even if you buy the best quality videos from other people, you'll find that with VHS to DVD conversions they'll have a constant hissing noise or other noises and they have compression artefacts in the picture.
+Typically when doing restoration on wrestling DVDs I work with videos that were taken from 1 two-hour show per single-layer DVD or 2 one-hour shows per single-layer DVD and on rare occasions I have a single two-hour show on a Dual-Layered disc in better quality.
+I DO NOT work with stuff that have more shows than that per disc as it will be heavily compressed.
+Even the best VHS-to-DVD conversions have a constant hissing noise or other noises and they have compression artefacts in the picture.
 This is due to the people who originally recorded them not having the knowledge or the correct equipment to convert VHS to DVD properly.
 You even get compression artefacts in Straight-to-DVD videos.
 Personally I think the VHS conversions are unwatchable so I re-master them by removing all the constant noises such as hiss and clicks and I remove the compression artefacts in the picture, etc so you get something that's actually watchable.
-Unless otherwise stated, I don't sell stuff sourced from highly compressed sources such as YouTube - everything was recorded off TV onto discs and then I buy the discs from people.
+Unless otherwise stated, I don't work with wrestling DVDs sourced from highly compressed sources such as YouTube - anything sent to me must be recorded off TV onto discs.

-You may have seen the Wrestling Videos I sell on other websites but my stuff is better.
+Wrestling DVDs are usually poor quality (even if you buy the best sets that exist).
+However after I remaster them they look much better.
 HERE is a free 1 minute before and after DVD sample from Raw 1997 so you can see for yourself.
-It's from a VHS to DVD conversion I re-mastered to DVD.
+It's from a VHS to DVD conversion I re-mastered to DVD (the quality wasn't too bad to begin with but it's just a sample to show you the improvements that can be made).
 You'll need an NTSC compatible TV and DVD player for it to play properly.
 Simply burn the ISO to a DVD or a DVD rewritable disc.
 You can use any DVD software that allows you to burn an image or simply download ImgBurn which is free and select Mode, Ez Mode Picker, Write Image File to Disc.
 It will only take you about 5 minutes to burn the disc.
 Alternatively you can download an MPEG2 sample for watching in Windows Media Player HERE.